loeiks/awesome-wix/issue_template.md

 **Creator URL:**

-Please paste the URL taht will be linked to Creator's name.
+Please paste the URL that will be linked to Creator's name.
 (Commercial links are not allowed and will be ignored)

 **Additional Information:**